 Spearywell car park, grid ref: SU316275

-Set off from Spearywell carpark taking the left-hand path.
-This walk takes in much of the woodland.
-Follow the bear stone and post markers through the woodland until you exit the woods and come out by farm land.
+Starting from Spearywell carpark, take the gravel path to the left of the sign board.
+This part of the walk takes in much of the woodland.
+Follow the bear stone markers until you exit the woods and emerge by farmland.

-We acquired Mottisfont estate in 1957 from Mrs Maud Russell, which includes the Abbey (house), gardens, woodlands, rivers and farmlands over 648 hectares (1645 acres).
+We acquired Mottisfont estate in 1957 from Mrs Maud Russell, which includes the mansion house, gardens, woodlands, rivers and farmlands - over 648 hectares (1645 acres).
 The land has been managed as a traditional working estate since 1500 and the countryside team here at Mottisfont manages 2227 hectares (5500 acres) to maintain access, enhance wildlife habitats and preserve the landscape.

-We actively manage the woods for nature conservation and much of our work has been to restore the historic rides within the woodland to a width that favours plants and insects.
-Wide rides allow plenty of light and sun into the woods and this offers the perfect habitat for butterflies such as Silver-washed Fritillary, White Admiral, Meadow Brown and the scarce Duke of Burgundy Fritillary.
+We actively manage the woods for nature conservation.
+Much of our work has been to restore the historic rides within the woodland to a width that favours plants and insects.
+Wide rides allow plenty of light and sun into the woods and this offers the perfect habitat for butterflies such as silver-washed fritillary, white admiral and meadow brown.

-Much of the land is farmed, either growing arable crops such as Barley and Wheat or for grazing cattle.
-We work closely with our tenant farmers to improve the wildlife habitat and although there is much to do, many hedges have been replanted where they once existed, and buffer strips of natural vegetation have been left uncultivated to protect rivers and woods and provide habitats for plants, insects and small mammals.
-These areas also offer fine opportunities to kestrels and barn owls for hunting.
+Much of the land here is farmed, either growing arable crops such as barley and wheat, or for grazing cattle.
+We work closely with our tenant farmers to improve the wildlife habitat, and although there is much to do, many hedges have been replanted where they once existed, and buffer strips of natural vegetation have been left uncultivated to protect rivers and woods and provide habitats for plants, insects and small mammals.
+These areas also offer fine hunting opportunities for kestrels and barn owls.

 The Mottisfont estate

-We owns 64 houses within the estate, mostly in the village of Mottisfont.
-One of the oldest properties is the Fox which you will pass once you cross Hat Lane.
+We own 64 houses within the estate, mostly in the village of Mottisfont.
+One of the oldest properties is the Fox, which you will pass once you cross Hatt Lane.
 This was one of many pubs in the village until the estate owner Mrs Vaudrey Barker-Mill closed them down around 1920.
-The church dates from 1150 and it is said that a tunnel connected the church with the main Abbey.
+The church dates from 1150, and it is said that a tunnel connected the church with the main Abbey.
 The oldest houses in the village date from the 1500s.

 Like all of the estate woods, this copse was once managed as an oak woodland with an understorey of hazel.
-It takes upwards of eighty years for an oak to mature for timber.
-Hazel, if cut regularly, provides fuel, fencing and thatching materials on average every ten years.
+It takes upwards of 80 years for an oak to mature for timber.
+Hazel, if cut regularly, provides fuel, fencing and thatching materials on average every 10 years.
 This regular cutting is called coppicing and benefits wildlife, but the practice is dying out as the demand for hazel products has diminished.
-However we have reintroduced coppicing in this copse.
+However, we have reintroduced coppicing in this copse.

-All of the woods on the estate have been in place for more than 400 years and this makes them Ancient Woodlands.
+All of the woods on the estate have been in place for more than 400 years, which means they are classified as ancient woodlands.
 They are in a semi-natural state due to management over time.
-One of the best examples of the semi-natural ancient woods is Great Copse which you are about to enter.
+Great Copse is one of the best examples of the semi-natural ancient woods on our estate.
 Look out for plants such as Solomon's seal, wood surge, herb Paris and bluebells: the presence of these plants indicates that the woodlands are very old.

-Walk through Great Copse and into the top of Spearywell Wood.
-Follow the pathway back to the start point.
+Walk through Great Copse and come out onto Spearywell Road.
+Turn left and walk up the road for a short way, turning right along the field boundary and into Spearywell Wood.
+Follow the pathway back through the woodland to the car park start point.